LeBron, NFL players rip Brees after comments about kneeling

-NBA superstar LeBron James and even New Orleans Saints teammates Malcolm Jenkins, Michael Thomas and Cameron Jordan took aim at Drew Brees on Wednesday after the quarterback reiterated his objection to those who kneel during the national anthem.
+NBA superstar LeBron James, former NBA player Stephen Jackson, and even New Orleans Saints teammates Malcolm Jenkins, Michael Thomas and Cameron Jordan were among a group of athletes who took aim at Drew Brees on Wednesday after the quarterback reiterated his objection to those who kneel during the national anthem.

-And they weren't alone, as new Saints wide receiver Emmanuel Sanders, San

 In an interview posted to Twitter, Brees told Yahoo Finance that he "will